Kwandes/monorepo-sandbox/setup-guide.md

 When prompted to, choose the following: \
 Stylesheet format: **CSS** \
 Router: **Yes** *(We will need it in the future anyway, might as well add it)*

+Update the package.json of the workspace with new scripts.
+Allows things like serving the application to be done via npm